Resilience2050 | Baltimore Metropolitan Council

 • Financial Forecast - Resilience 2050 is not a wish list of projects.
 The LRTP must be financially constrained by the amount of revenue anticipated and may only include projects which are within the projected revenue.
 Understanding the transportation system’s operating and capital costs, user needs, and what resources are likely to be available over the timeframe of the LRTP is critical.
 View the Resilience 2050 Financial Forecast

 • Socioeconomic and Demographic Forecasts - Planning a transportation system for future generations is a complex task.
 How many people will live here?
 Where will they work?
 What kind of transportation service will they want or need?
 Answering these questions requires a forecast of what the Baltimore region may look like in the future.
-Our local members will develop for the BRTB data sets that forecast population, household, and employment levels through 2050 for use in Resilience 2050.
+Our local members developed data sets that forecast population, household, and employment levels through 2050 for use in Resilience 2050.
 View the Round 10 forecasts

 • Project Prioritization and Scoring - BRTB members contribute the policy part of a score and BMC staff conduct analysis that together help determine which projects should be included in the draft plan.
 The BRTB considers a wide range of criteria in this process.
 View the Project Scoring White Paper

-• Analysis of Potential Effects – Once the BRTB selects a draft list of projects, known as the Preferred Alternative and the public weighs in, the BMC staff will then use the travel demand model and socioeconomic forecasts to analyze the potential effects of these major capital projects.
-This includes an air quality conformity analysis, travel demand effects, and an environmental justice (EJ) analysis.
+• Analysis of Potential Effects – BMC staff used the travel demand model and socioeconomic forecasts to analyze the potential effects of the major capital projects included in Resilience 2050.
+This included an air quality conformity analysis, travel demand effects, and an environmental justice (EJ) analysis.
+Learn more about the potential effects of projects

-Resilience 2050 will contain a list of major capital projects that the region expects to implement through the year 2050.
-In addition to major capital projects, it will also include planned investments for operating and preserving our region’s transportation system.
+Resilience 2050 contains a list of major capital projects that the region expects to implement through the year 2050.
+In addition to major capital projects, it also includes planned investments for operating and preserving our region’s transportation system.

-Each of the steps and issues are complex and deserving of more than just a few sentences.
-This is where the BRTB’s series of white papers comes in.
-We plan to release white papers on a series of topics over the next year leading up to the release of the draft of Resilience 2050 in early 2023.
-Our hope is that they can make the planning process for Resilience 2050 more transparent by breaking down key issues into smaller, more digestible pieces.
+The BRTB released a series of white papers leading up to the release of the draft Resilience 2050 in early 2023.
+These white papers made the planning process for Resilience 2050 more transparent by breaking down key issues into smaller, more digestible pieces.

 Visit https://publicinput.com/resilience2050whitepapers to learn more and to read the white papers.